yinaa/microsoft-graph-docs/api-reference/resources/excel.md

 ### Authorization and scopes

 The standard OAuth2 based authorization used across mechanism applies to Excel APIs.
-All APIs require the `Authorization: Bearer {access-tken}` HTTP header.
+All APIs require the `Authorization: Bearer {access-token}` HTTP header.
-Please refer to the autorization section of the docs to learn more.
+Please refer to the authorization section of the docs to learn more.

 ##### Scopes